grahamcarman/docs/learn/connections/databricks.md

     apache-airflow-providers-microsoft-databricks
     ```

-    This will install the Databricks provider package, which makes the the Azure Data Factory connection type available in Airflow.
+    This will install the Databricks provider package, which makes the Databricks connection type available in Airflow.

 2. Run `astro dev restart` to restart your local Airflow environment and apply your changes in `requirements.txt`.